Table of Contents

 The circulatory system is made up of three key parts:

-So, your circulatory system is a sophisticated transportation network, always ensuring that every cell in your body gets what it needs to function and grow, and that waste products are efficiently removed.
-It’s one of the key reasons you’re alive and well!
+So, your circulatory system is a sophisticated transportation network that always ensures every cell in your body gets what it needs to function and grow and efficiently removes waste products.
+It plays a key role in keeping you alive and well!